 I have been to both places last month and in today’s post I’ll try to show you how beautiful it is there so that next time you may give it a try yourself instead of once again going with the crowds and chilling on Phuket’s beaches.

 Let’s start with Phang Nga.
-I and my girlfriend rented a motorcycle right outside Phuket Airport (250 Baht/day) and rode the 62 km to Muaeng Phang Nga (muang is the Thai word for town).
-The trip took us about 90 minutes and as we were coming closer we discovered the huge limestone cliffs surrounding the laid-back town.
+I and my girlfriend rented a motorbike right outside Phuket Airport (250 Baht/day) and rode the 62 km to Mueang Phang Nga (mueang is the Thai word for town).
+The trip took us about 90 minutes and as we were coming closer we discovered the huge limestone rocks surrounding the laid-back town.

 The most famous one has the shape of an elephant.